shinyay/legacy-modernization-ws-cobol/README.md

-# COBOL Sample Application
+# Legacy Application Modernization for COBOL with GitHub Copilot

-This repository contains a COBOL program that demonstrates basic data handling and processing.
+This repository contains content for a workshop aimed at modernizing legacy applications with GitHub Copilot.

 ## Description